Child's play as Pogacar wins in Tour de France mountains again - RFI

 The 2020 champion continued the most dominant run in recent Tour memory.

-The peloton left Pau under a shadow Thursday after a overnight anti-doping raid on Pogacar's Bahrain-Victorious team at their hotel.
+The peloton left Pau under a shadow Thursday after a overnight anti-doping raid on the Bahrain-Victorious team at their hotel.

 But by the time an Ineos quartet were leading the remnants of the pack up the final climb of this Tour de France, the focus was on the possible challenges to the leader on the road.